pnnl/GeoCLUSTER/README.md

 $ python app.py
 ```

-A URL with an IP address including `127.0.0.1` should appear that can be copied and pasted in a browser. `127.0.0.1` is the localhost of your local machine, and the `8060` is the port that is specified in the application:
+A URL with an IP address including `127.0.0.1` should appear that can be copied and pasted into a browser. `127.0.0.1` is the localhost of your local machine, and the `8060` is the port that is specified in the application:

 ```
 Dash is running on http://127.0.0.1:8060/